 Teens that are thin and exercise excessively are at higher risk of amenorrhea.
 And amenorrhea is linked to decreased estrogen levels, which may be the cause of osteoporosis.
-A diet low in calcium and other bone-boosting nutrients can also contribute to low bone density.
+A diet low in calcium and vitamin D can also contribute to low bone density.

 Your doctor should evaluate and treat each of these three problems to ensure a healthy outcome.